m3talsmith/talks/README.md

-talks
+Talks
 =====

-Talks that I occasionally put together.
+A service to create, edit, and use presentations I need to give.